architect-examples/arc-workshop/src/shared/md/03-intro-to-ddb/02-reads.md

 ---
 ### 6. Scan

-The `scan` method is a last resort and ideally only used for scripts and/or migraitons.
+The `scan` method is a last resort and ideally only used for scripts and/or migrations.
 You shouldn't need it for application logic and if you do its a sign you should consider denormalizing, add indexes or (most drastic) change the key schema to support direct queries.
 Scan literally scans your database a row at a time so it is totally inefficient and thusly slow.

 ```javascript
 test('data.reactions.scan', t=> {